mickimnet/myth-prompt-themes/README.md

 ## Todo ##

 * Include description for following:
+    - coloring is based on the CI of the languages/services/tools
     - disabled => uncomment to change the default config
     - activate linebreak
     - setup _right prompt_ in [Fish Shell][fish]